Best ways to pay off your debts – England and Wales

 Debt Management Plan (DMP)

-- allows you to pay back your debts at a rate you can afford
+- Allows you to pay back your debts at an affordable rate

 Debt Relief Order (DRO)

 - Suitable if you are on a low income with very few assets

 - Freezes debt for a year then writes it off completely if your circumstances haven’t changed

 Individual Voluntary Arrangement (IVA)

 - Allows you to pay back what you can afford

 - Lasts a set amount of time (usually 5 or 6 years)